 Just as the range of causes varies widely, so do treatments.
 Some more common treatments are rest, ice packs, keeping pressure off the foot, orthotics and braces, medication for inflammation and pain, and surgery.

-If you have any questions, please feel free to contact our office located in Clovis, NM .
-We offer the newest diagnostic and treatment technologies for all your foot care needs.
+If you have any questions please feel free to contact our office located in Clovis, NM .
+We offer the newest diagnostic tools and technology to treat your foot and ankle needs.